Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Influences on the Study of Cognition.md

 - Suggests that psychological phenomena can't be reduced to simple elements but has to be studied in it's entirety
 - Example here, where there are the same eight lines, but people will experience them differently:
 ![[Pasted image 20250107232402.png]]
-- Rejected all other lines of thought and chose to study people's s
+- Rejected all other lines of thought and chose to study people's subjective experience of stimuli and to focus on how people use or impose structure and order on their experiences